laiti/ruuvistack/README.md

 ### InfluxDB
 To use InfluxDB in, you need to create couple of things manually.
 This setup uses InfluxDB 2.

+#### Connecting to InfluxDB

+By default the InfluxDB is accessible only from Grafana and Ruuvibridge containers.
+Should you wish to run the InfluxDB command, you need to open the port.
+One way is to enable the `port:` statement from `compose.yaml` and restart container.
+You can create InfluxDB client config to your home directory (`~/.influxdbv2/configs`) with `make influxdb-config`.

 #### Create ruuvi bucket and config

 The `-r 1825d` sets the retention period in days for the data.
 Adjust this according to your free disk space and how frequently Ruuvitags send the data.
 I use the longlife firmware version in my tags to extend battery life and save disk space.

-Note: By default the InfluxDB is accessible only from Grafana and Ruuvibridge containers.
-Should you wish to run the InfluxDB command, you need to open the port.
-One way is to enable the `port:` statement from `compose.yaml` and restart container.

 ```
 . ./.env